 Other Visa and Permit Considerations

 If your company doesn’t have an entity established in-country, you may experience barriers to obtaining a legal work permit for your employees.
 Some businesses are tempted to skirt the regulations by using incorrect visas or extending employment without the proper documentation.
 Keep in mind that following improper immigration methods can lead to risks for both your company and your employees, including civil and criminal penalties, tax violations, and denial of entry into the country.

 Work With Globalization Partners Today

-When you work with Globalization Partners, you can enjoy peace of mind knowing that every step of your work permit application process is in our capable hands.
-We’ll ensure that your in-country employees have the work authorization they need to remain legally compliant.
+When you work with Globalization Partners, you can enjoy peace of mind.
 With our team’s help, you can make your expansion successful without worrying about any risks.